CSCfi/csc-user-guide/docs/apps/exonerate.md

 ## Available
 Version on CSC's Servers

-Puhti-rhel8: 2.4.0
+Puhti: 2.4.0

 ## Usage

-In Puhti-rhel8 you can use initialize Exonerate with command:
+In Puhti you can use initialize Exonerate with command:
 ```text
 module load biokit
 ```
-The biokit module sets up a set of commonly used bioinformatics tools, including Exonerate (Note however that there are also bioinformatics tools in Puhti-rhel8, that have a separate setup commands.)
+The biokit module sets up a set of commonly used bioinformatics tools, including Exonerate (Note however that there are also bioinformatics tools in Puhti, that have a separate setup commands.)

 After the setup command the Exonerate commands are recognized.